dotnet/docs-aspire/docs/setup-tooling.md

   - [Visual Studio 2022 Preview](https://visualstudio.microsoft.com/vs/preview/) version 17.9 or higher (Optional)
   - [Visual Studio Code](https://code.visualstudio.com/) (Optional)

 The .NET Aspire workload installs internal dependencies and makes available other tooling, such as project templates and Visual Studio features.
 There are two ways to install the .NET Aspire workload.
-If you prefer to use Visual Studio Code, following the .NET CLI instructions:
+If you prefer to use Visual Studio Code, follow the .NET CLI instructions:

 # [Visual Studio](#tab/visual-studio)